Mashariki Research and Policy Centre

 Knowledge Platforms

 The launch of the inaugural Mashariki Security Journal in February 2025 marked a major milestone.
-As a platform for dialogue on contemporary peace and security in Eastern Africa, the journal brings a problem-solving lens to issues such as fragility, transnational threats, and environmental risks – helping to shape regional security debates with fresh, practical insights.
+As a platform for dialogue on contemporary peace and security in the Greater Eastern Africa, the journal brings a problem-solving lens to issues such as fragility, transnational threats, and environmental risks – helping to shape regional security debates with fresh, practical insights.

 Strategic Initiatives and Partnerships